opencord/voltha-docs/overview/deploy-physical.rst

 Configure ``voltctl`` to Connect to VOLTHA
 ------------------------------------------

-In order for ``voltctl`` to connect to the VOLTHA instance deplpoyed in the Kubernetes cluster it must know which IP address and port to use.
+In order for ``voltctl`` to connect to the VOLTHA instance deployed in the Kubernetes cluster it must know which IP address and port to use.
 This configuration can be persisted to a local config file using the following commands.